XML RSS

 Meads have certainly had their place in different stages of history!

-The drink itself still plays a part in different cultures as a traditional alcoholic beverage.
+The drinks themselves still play a part in different cultures as a traditional alcoholic beverage.
 They do vary in sweetness and alcohol potency, but are still basically made in the same fashion as they were thousands of years ago.

 RHUBARB-MEAD